Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 ``As a developer I must validate the new booking against the existing booking so that double booking is prevented``

+``As a user I can only delete my bookings so that it protects any accidental delete.``

 ![validate Booking](static/docs/readme_images/validation_age.JPG)

 **Error Pages**